 1933 Set amount of revenue from property taxes for state purposes at \$1,250,000 per year.
 Authorized the state board of equalization to compel each assessor to assess any omitted property and to reassess all property improperly assessed.
 Authorized the department of finance to investigate the assessment of property in each county and report the finding to the state board of equalization.
 Repealed property tax on motor vehicles.
 1935 Set amount of revenue from property taxes for state purposes at \$1,000,000 per year.
 Expanded exemption for property up to \$1,000 in value belonging to orphans, widows or certain veterans by adding veterans of the World War.
 (See 1927.)
 1937 Set amount of revenue from property taxes for state purposes at \$1,500,000 per year.
 Amended the levy limits for the county current expense fund.
-1939 Set amount of revenue from property taxes for state purposes at \$1,000,000 per year. property times for purpose and purpose and purpose per year.
+1939 Set amount of revenue from property taxes for state purposes at \$1,000,000 per year. property times per per year.
 Added \$400,000 in property taxes for public assistance.
 Added \$1,000,000 in property taxes for public schools.
 Added \$1,000,000 in property taxes for public schools.
 Amended the powers of the tax commission to include administration of the license tax on electricity, motor fuels tax, aircraft fuels tax, tax on beer, tax on malt syrup and malt extract, ore mining tax, and contractor's license tax that were all prior duties of the commissioner of law enforcement.
 1941 Set amount of revenue from property taxes for state purposes at \$2,150,000 per year.
 (New-SB66) Exempted property used to produce electrical energy for pumping water for drainage.
 1943 Set amount of revenue from property taxes for state purposes at \$2,250,000 per year.
 Required the assessment of electric current transmission lines belonging to rural electrification associations by the state board of equalization.
-5 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Expanded the exemption for property up to \$1,000 in value belonging to orphans, widows or certain veterans by adding blind persons or veterans of World War II with a service connected disability.
+Europeded the everyties for property up to \$1,000 in value helevains to embose widows or Expanded the exemption for property up to \$1,000 in value belonging to orphans, widows or certain veterans by adding blind persons or veterans of World War II with a service connected disability.
 (See 1935.)
-(Now SP111) Every production property from toyation by any fire district upless by consent of (New-SB111) Exempted operating property from taxation by any fire district unless by consent of the owner.
+(Now SR111) Exampted appraising property from toyation by any fire district upless by consent of (New-SB111) Exempted operating property from taxation by any fire district unless by consent of the owner.
 Amended the road tax to be the road and bridge tax and changed the levy limit.